Celsius, BlockFi, and Voyager: What Went Wrong and Lessons Learned

 The 2022 crisis led to meaningful changes in the crypto lending landscape.

-• Proof of reserves: Several remaining platforms adopted proof-of-reserves attestations, where third-party auditors verify that the platform holds assets equal to or exceeding customer deposits.
-This practice is imperfect (it's a point-in-time snapshot and doesn't capture liabilities), but it represents an improvement in transparency.
+Proof of reserves became more common, where third-party auditors verify that platforms hold assets equal to or exceeding customer deposits.
+It's imperfect — it's a point-in-time snapshot and doesn't capture liabilities — but it represents an improvement in transparency.

-• Risk management improvements: Surviving platforms have generally tightened their lending practices, reduced leverage, and improved collateral requirements.
+Risk management improvements followed, with surviving platforms generally tightening lending practices, reducing leverage, and improving collateral requirements.

 What DeFi Got Right

-This is not to say DeFi is risk-free — smart contract vulnerabilities, oracle failures, and governance attacks remain real threats.
+This doesn't mean DeFi is risk-free — smart contract vulnerabilities, oracle failures, and governance attacks remain real threats.
 But the structural transparency and overcollateralization of DeFi proved far more resilient than the opaque, trust-based model of CeFi lending.

 Lessons for Today's Crypto Lending Users